nehgov/ripeds/README.md

     ## 4 156213 2021           Asbury University     KY     1
     ## 5 156222 2020 Asbury Theological Seminary     KY     2
     ## 6 156222 2021 Asbury Theological Seminary     KY     2

+# Disclaimer

+This software package is licensed under the CC0 license.
+It is offered as-is and makes no representations or warranties of any kind concerning the Work, express, implied, statutory or otherwise, including without limitation warranties of title, merchantability, fitness for a particular purpose, non infringement, or the absence of latent or other defects, accuracy, or the present or absence of errors, whether or not discoverable, all to the greatest extent permissible under applicable law.